ttlion/sdtDBNsGUI/README.md

 &emsp;:warning::warning::warning: *As the field **Desired id** states by displaying **Inference observations not given!**, the observations to be used when making inference should be inserted (using the [fourth tab][4]) before using this tab.* :warning::warning::warning:

-After properly learning an sdtDBN (using the [first][1] or [second][2] tabs) and inserting the useful observations for inference (using the [fourth tab][4]), the several options of this tab allow a user to determine a trajectory, until a certain timestep, of either a specific attribute or all attributes, given the data of a defined subject/id.
+After properly learning an sdtDBN (using the [first][1] or [second][2] tabs) and inserting the useful observations for inference (using the [fourth tab][4]), the several options of this tab allow a user to estimate a trajectory, until a certain timestep, of either a specific attribute or all attributes, given the data of a defined subject/id.

 For example, introducing the following arguments:
 - **sdtDBN being used:** exampleFile.txt (inserted in [first tab][1])